-Wise People are Builders --
+Wise People are Builders.

-and their enterprises are established and endure. - Proverb*
+They build families, businesses, communities.
+And through intelligence and insight their enterprises are established and endure. - Proverb*

-About Melissa Mitchell-Blitch
+Melissa Mitchell-Blitch

-Family Enterprise Consultant · Leadership Coach · Author · Speaker
+Leadership Coach · Author · Speaker

 Portrait of Melissa Mitchell-Blitch, family enterprise consultant